Inference for high-dimensional instrumental variables regression: Materials required for Section

 Our main contribution is to develop a method for statistical inference for the components~$\rbj$ of the second-stage regression vector~$\rb$.
 In general, statistical inference for high-dimensional regression parameters is a difficult problem.
 Regularized estimators, such as the Lasso and ridge regression, are often used for the purpose of high-dimensional parameter estimation but generally do not have asymptotic distributions suitable for inference \cite{Knight00, Potscher09}.
 In studying the model of Section~\ref{model}, we must also account for the dependence of the second-stage estimator on the first-stage estimators.

 The basis for our procedure is to adapt the parametric one-step update to the two-stage estimation procedure described in Section~\ref{generic}.
-In Section~\ref{one-step}, we review the use of the one-step estimator in parametric models and its application to high-dimensional inference for the ordinary linear model.
-In Section~\ref{endogeneity}, we adapt the one-step update to the two-stage estimation procedure described in Section~\ref{generic}.
+We first briefly review the use of the one-step estimator in parametric models and its application to high-dimensional inference for the ordinary linear model.
+Then we adapt the one-step update to the two-stage estimation procedure described in Section~\ref{generic}.
 Section~\ref{normality} discusses high-level conditions under which the scaled updated estimator is asymptotically normal.